 We love to travel light, but we also like to be comfortable.
 Once you have selected your trip, we’ll send a link to the weather that is likely for the location and the time of year.
 We NEVER check our cameras or laptops on flights.
 While we do have a rolling bag that holds a lot of camera gear plus a laptop, it’s a bit heavy when full.
 We prefer a smaller rolling bag for camera and lenses, and a backpack or soft briefcase to carry a laptop, charger, tablet and a few essentials.
 We only check our clothes on flights.
 For walking around the city or ruins, we like small bags that are messenger bags or sling bags.
 Lowepro makes some of the best.
 Jennifer uses a messenger bag she bought on etsy with inserts.

 Since our trips take in many cultural and scenic sights, non-photographers will enjoy the experience, too.
 While the trip is designed for photographers, if you wish to bring a spouse or a significant other (since the rooms will accommodate two people), we will consider these requests on a case-by-case basis.

-6. Should we purchase travel insurance?
+6. Should we purchase travel/health insurance?

 Absolutely!
 Since you are traveling to a foreign country, we recommend that you make sure you have health insurance in place for any unforeseen medical expenses, especially medical evacuation to your resident country.
 It’s not a bad idea to purchase travel insurance to cover your workshop expenses and travel costs.
 Here are some of the more reliable companies that provide coverage at a reasonable cost.